 $ which sshfs /usr/bin/sshfs

-If there is no output form this command, SSHFS is not installed properly.
+If there is no output from this command, SSHFS is not installed properly.

 To mount ThayerFS via SSHFS, you first need to create a mount point, which is just an empty directory: